 Neal – And I really don’t care for the way your company left me in the middle of fucking nowhere with fucking keys to a fucking car that isn’t fucking there.
 And I really didn’t care to fucking walk, down a fucking highway, and across a fucking runway to get back here to have you smile in my fucking face.
 I want a fucking car RIGHT FUCKING NOW!

 There are so many memorable scenes in Planes, Trains and Automobiles that the joke never wears thin.
-The comedy is largely one-dimensional, the odd couple paradigm as conventional as they come, but the writing and execution are so flawless, Hughes’ understanding of the human condition so sharp, that we empathise with these characters on the most fundamental level and in spite of its almost pantomime delineations, our two characters slip from hero to villain and back again so seamlessly that they become almost interchangeable and as a consequence very rounded and real.
+The comedy is largely one-dimensional, the odd couple paradigm as conventional as they come, but the writing and execution are so flawless, the situations and personalities so endearing.
+Rather than delivering a series of comedy set-pieces just for laughs, Hughes precipitates a tumbling snowball of hard-earned pathos, and his understanding of the human condition is as sharp as ever.
+As a kid, movies such as Weird Science and The Breakfast Club really spoke to me.
+Watching them as an adult, they smack of idealism and mawkish wish-fulfilment, but back then such negatives were positives, and the way his actors blossomed, the manner in which his characters interacted, there was something truly refreshing about it all.
+This was the way kids behaved away from the prying eyes of their parents.
+Planes, Trains and Automobiles does the same for adults, unleashing the kind of antisocial outbursts that went against Reagan’s family values by exposing the grievances beneath.
+We empathise with these characters on the most fundamental level, and despite their almost pantomime delineations they slip from hero to villain and back again so seamlessly that they become almost interchangeable, and as a consequence very rounded and real.

-The comedy comes thick and fast—the awkward scene in which Del and Neal share a late night snuggle, the moment their rented car goes up in flames and Neal’s vengeful laughter turns to horror when he realises it was leased using his credit card—but the film truly flourishes during moments of great poignancy, especially the movie’s famous twist, one so emotive and powerful in its ability to alter our perceptions that Neal experiences something of an emotional renaissance, and what we are left with is the kind of unlikely bond that was forged against unimaginable odds, and as a result will almost certainly last forever.
+The comedy comes thick and fast — the awkward scene in which Del and Neal share a late night snuggle, the cringing moment their rented car goes up in flames and Neal’s vengeful laughter turns to horror when he realises it was leased using his credit card — but the film flourishes during moments of great poignancy, especially the movie’s famous twist, one so emotive and powerful in its ability to alter our perceptions that Neal experiences something of an emotional renaissance, and what we are left with is the kind of unlikely bond that was forged against unimaginable odds, and as a result will almost certainly last forever.

 Neal – [Comes back to Chicago rail station to find Del sitting alone] Del, what are you doing here?
 You said you were going home, what are you doing here?